This is an exploration of employee advocacy examples & guidelines.

 Reebok’s official Facebook, Instagram, and Twitter pages each have more than 10 million fans, thanks largely to the material posted by the company’s workers.
 And these are just the primary, official accounts.

 Many firms, including Cisco, Buffer, Oracle, and others, utilize employee advocacy as a successful marketing strategy.
 Employee advocacy can help companies reach a wide range of marketing and commercial objectives.
-Using employee advocacy may provide several advantages to your company, including:
+Using employee advocacy may provide several advantages to your company, including the following.

 You can tap into your employees’ social networks by turning them become brand advocates.
 In addition, if you have a significant number of brand advocates with huge followings, you may be able to reach even more potential followers than you could on your own.